lmondada/dphil-thesis/content/02_quantum/02_basics.md

-There is reason for it: these laws of physics that govern quantum computations and are absent from classical computer science turn out to be a great boon for quantum optimisation and compilation in general. reversibility is the source of a lot of flexibility when expressing quantum programs.
+There is reason for it: these laws of physics that govern quantum computations and are absent from classical computer science turn out to be a great boon for quantum optimisation and compilation in general.

 Reversibility is the source of a lot of flexibility when expressing quantum programs.
  Suppose the user wants to execute an operation $A$ but it is more convenient,